 Woolsthorpe Manor

-Woolsthorpe Manor, in Lincolnshire is Sir Isaac Newton’s family home and in September 2023, we auctioned 10 saplings propagated from the apple tree that inspired his theory of gravity.
+Woolsthorpe Manor, in Lincolnshire, is Sir Isaac Newton’s family home and in September 2023, Blue Diamond auctioned 10 saplings propagated from the apple tree that inspired his theory of gravity.

 The auction raised over £30,000, of which Blue Diamond donated £15,705 to the Trust to support the ongoing care of Woolsthorpe Manor.